goschtl/zope/bluebream/website/docs/v1.0/manual/zpt.rst

   <h1 tal:content="python: context.title">Sample Page Title</h1>

 While *path expressions* are the default, we need a prefix to indicate other expression types.
-This expression with the prefix 'python:' does (at least here) the same as the *path expression* above. *Path expressions* try different ways to access 'title', so in general they are more flexible, but less explicit.
+This expression with the prefix ``python:`` does (at least here) the same as the *path expression* above. *Path expressions* try different ways to access ``title``, so in general they are more flexible, but less explicit.

 There are some simple things you can't do with *path expressions*.
 The most common are comparing values like in::